 Statistics and Rankings

-More than 93% of graduates in the Class of 2020 were employed within 10 months of graduation.
-This is the seventh consecutive year KU Law has reported employment of 90% or more.
+Nearly 94% of graduates in the Class of 2022 landed full-time, long-term law jobs.
+This is the ninth consecutive year KU Law has reported employment and full-time grad school of 90% or more.

 KU Law News